COME SING WITH US!

 We're a choir that prides itself on being exceptional value for money, as we are a not-for-profit organisation run by a voluntary committee.

 Anyone wishing to try us out, can do so completely free of charge with no obligation to sign up and no hard sell.
 If you do decide you would like to join, subs are £45 per term (usually around 10-12 rehearsals) and are payable at the beginning of each term.
 We have three terms a year.
 If you join midway through a term, the subs will be calculated on a pro-rata basis.
-Music is issued to member electronically for each of our main performances.
+Music/Words are issued to member electronically for each of our main performances.

 Do I have to audition?